danilkiff/pq3.ru/content/essays/systems-under-drift/Real ownership.md

 # Cross-links: how ownership interacts with other risks

-- Alignment Drift (размытое владение  --  основа для дрейфа фич и ответственности).
+- Alignment Drift.
-- Trustworthy Evolution (ownership обязан эволюционировать вместе с системой).
+- Trustworthy Evolution.
-- Resilience Loops (без владения capability невозможно построить замкнутую обратную связь).
+- Resilience Loops.
-- Biased Prioritization (без ownership приоритеты навязываются внешне, а не исходя из системных нужд).
+- Biased Prioritization.

 Ownership connects directly to other critical risks in engineering and operations.